KentTDang/yes-or-yes/README.md

 Yes, or yes?

-Overview
+Description

-This is my very first personal project incoproating javascript, html, and css.
-The purpose of this web application was a fun and creative way for me to ask my significant other out for valentines
+Welcome to my  first project!
+This is a purposal application made in JavaScript, HTML, and CSS.
+It allows users to ask their significant other out in a special way for valentines.

+Contributing
+We welcome any and all contributions!
+Here are some ways you can get started:

+Instructions
+Fork this repository
+Clone the forked repository